 You do not require a tourist card to transit through Mexico if you:

-Complete the form with the required information and double-check it is correct.
+Complete the simple online form with the required information and double-check it’s correct.

 Choose your preferred processing option and pay the Mexico tourist card fees.

 Keep an eye on your email for your completed card.
 Download and print it.